cosmic-pi-deprecated/cosmicpi-arduino_V1.5/readme.md

 # CosmicPi V1.5 Arduino DUE software

-This is the Arduino DUE software running on the CosmicPi V1.5
+This is the Arduino DUE software running on the CosmicPi V1.5.
+This software is designed to work in a plug and play fashion, no interaction is required.

-## Meaning of the LEDs
+### Meaning of the LEDs
 *	Lower LED (green): Power and GPS
 	*	Solid: Power, but no GPS lock
 	*	Blinking: Power and GPS lock
 *	Upper LED (red): Event
-	*	Flash: One Event was registered
+	*	Flash: An Event has been registered

 ## Features
 *	Set up the detector with default values
 *	Send events from the detector via serial
 *	Send data from all sensors on the board via serial
 *	Configure the on board GPS and pipe it's data to serial

+## ToDo before release
+*	The timer needs a rework, its current implementation is imprecise
+*	The detector should be able to calibrate it's parameters automatically
+	*	High voltage
+	*	Thresholds

 ## Installation
 For regular users of the CosmicPi V1.5 this should be taken care of automatically by the software on the RaspberryPi.